-The bigger and more flashy, the better when it comes to cocktail rings.
+The history of cocktail rings goes back to the 1920s when women were fighting for freedom, the right to vote and equality.
 This type of rings were originally bold dramatic jewels with large centre gemstones and pavé diamond accents.
 Today any “statement” ring is generally called a cocktail ring.

 To love the concept of a cocktail ring, it is essential to understand its background.

-The history of the cocktail ring goes back to the American prohibition era of the 1920s.
+The history of cocktail rings goes back to the American prohibition era of the 1920s.
 It was time when alcoholic beverages were banned and this caused people to hold illegal cocktail parties.

 The 1920s were a time of great social changes, especially for women who were fighting for freedom, the right to vote and equality.
 Women’s freedom was expressed in a new fashion which favoured short hair and shorter skirts, they enjoyed smoking and drinking.
 It’s not surprising that the glamorous Art Deco jewellery worn in that period reflected the new bold fashion as well.

 “New Woman” of the Jazz Age would sip sumptuous cocktails at glamorous cocktail parties and exhibit their oversized gemstone rings which were signs of their wealth.
 Here is how these bold rings got their name.

 In the 1920s, the most valuable cocktail rings featured bold designs with large diamonds and other precious gemstones such as emeralds, sapphires and rubies set in gold or platinum and surrounded by pave diamonds.
 Usually, these large rings were worn on any finger except for the left ring finger which was reserved for engagement and wedding rings.